health-connector/quoting_tool/clients/html/README.md

 ## How It Works

 1. Upload an employee roster using the provided template.
-2. The app fetches plan data from the mock API server.
+2. The app fetches plan data from the Rails backend (or the mock API server as a backup).
 3. Filter, compare, and select plans.
 4. Download quote documents as needed.

 ## Further Help

 - Angular CLI docs: https://angular.io/cli
-- For mock server endpoints, see `mock-server/README.md`
+- For mock server endpoints, see `mock-server/README.md` (for backup/testing only)

 ---